 This will display the Wine version currently installed on your system.
 Following these steps, you can install the latest development version of Wine and experience its newest features.

-Congratulations on successfully installing WineHQ on your Ubuntu system!
-It is time to finalize the installation by running the “winecfg” command in your terminal.
-This command installs the required environments for Wine to operate, including Mono, which is needed for running .NET applications on Linux.
+After successfully installing WineHQ on your Ubuntu system, finalize the installation by running the “winecfg” command.
+This command sets up the necessary environments for Wine, including Mono, for running .NET applications on Linux.

-To run the Wine configuration dialogue, type the following command in your terminal:
+To initiate the Wine configuration dialogue, enter the command below:

 winecfg